 AFFIDAVIT OF SERVICE

 An affidavit of service is basically proof of service.
 It’s also called a Return of Service.
 It essentially acts as a stamp of successful service, so that the process server isn’t responsible for the defendant not showing up in court.
 Proof of service needs to specify the papers served, the person who was served and the date, time, address, or, in the event there is no address, place, and manner of service, and set forth facts showing that the service was made by an authorized person and in an authorized manner

 It is a notarized testimony assigned by the server, with details of the time date, and manner of service as well as the identity of the person served in order to have a record of the service.
 This is a safeguard against the situation where a party in the case may claim to not have been notified of pending legal action, where the affidavit of service acts as a shield against similar mischief.

 Due diligence is another reason why the affidavit of service is important.
 Even if the process server isn’t able to serve the person, the affidavit can be used to prove due diligence.
-With said affidavit, the server can prove the numerous attempts they made to contact the individual as well as providing information as to why the service was rendered impossible.
+With said affidavit, the server can prove the numerous attempts they made to contact the individual as well as provide information as to why the service was rendered impossible.
 The Affidavit of Due Diligence essentially provides that every single step a reasonable person could have undertaken while providing the service in the light of the upcoming legal proceedings was completed.
 A person can be found guilty of perjury if they submit a false, inaccurate, or misleading statement in an affidavit of due diligence

 HOW TO FILE AN AFFIDAVIT OF SERVICE